venkatesh18/ml_inference/inf/distilbert/README.md

 # Instructions for compiling and performing inference

 ```
-This file provides the instructions for compiling the pre-trained RESNET50 model, with torch neuron,
+This file provides the instructions for compiling the pre-trained DISTILBERT BASE UNCASED MNLI model,
-and for performing inference with the compiled model.
-The python scripts in this example should be
+with torch neuron, and for performing inference with the compiled model.
+The python scripts in this
-executed on an EC2 inf1.2xlarge instance, with Ubuntu 18:04 DLAMI.
+example should be executed on an EC2 inf1.2xlarge instance, with Ubuntu 18:04 DLAMI.
 ```

 ## Setting the neuron pytorch environment